 The weather in Setúbal is mild all year round.
 This port city is a destination that is only 45 minutes from Lisbon.
 It has a charming old quarter, an impressive fort, the beautiful church of Jesus (Convento de Jesus), a lively covered market and the best seafood restaurants in Portugal.
 It is also very famous in Portugal for its football club, the Vitória Setúbal Futebol Clube.

 The best way to discover the city is to stroll through the streets of its beautiful historic centre.
 Stroll along Álvaro Castelões street or along the main Luisa Todi avenue, which is lined with traditional buildings and old mansions or museums, as well as the docks of the fishing port.

-A very lively market
+A lively market

-Stop at the market, Mercado do Livramento, in the morning when it is most lively.
+Stop at the beautiful «Mercado do Livramento» market in the morning, at the busiest hours.
 It is often considered the best in Portugal for fish and fresh produce.
-You will also find local handicrafts and beautiful fruit and vegetable displays.
+You’ll also find other things, such as local handicrafts and beautiful displays of fruit and vegetables.
 The building is decorated with azulejos tiles that tell the story of Setúbal.

 A colourful fishing port

 The fishing port of Setúbal is full of small colourful wooden boats.
 You can admire them while strolling along the docks.
 It is the ideal place to take beautiful photographs at sunset.
 On the Doca dos Pescadores you will also find excellent fish restaurants, especially sardines and fresh seafood.
 The fried cuttlefish, «choco frito», is a local specialty not to be missed.

 The «Fortaleza de Sao Filipe» was built in the 16th century.
 This castle, which overlooks Setúbal, was used to defend the Sado estuary from attacks by pirates and North African looters.
 This important star-shaped building was built under the orders of King Dom Filipe I.